cloudfoundry/diego-notes/proposals/measuring_performance.md

 We intend to run a total of `250 * N` app instances in the deployment.
 The mix of apps is defined in the [next section](#experiment-2-apps-matrix) of this document.

+### <a name='aws'></a>AWS

 The following estimates come from an estimate of total requests per second and logs per second in the system (where logs = log and metric messages going through the Loggregator system).

 We initially estimate the following VM types and resources for the CF, Diego, and database VMs in the deployment.